Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/final_report.md

 Hollow Knight (PC Version) [Video Game].
 (2017).
 Team Cherry.

 ### Additional Resources
 Dobrilova, T. (2022, April 26).
 How much is the gaming industry worth in 2022? [+25 powerful stats].
 Techjury.
-Retrieved April 30, 2022, from https://techjury.net/blog/gaming-industry-worth/
+Retrieved April 30, 2022, from https://techjury.net/blog/gaming-industry-worth/.

+#### _Wikipedia_ Links
+These links were **exclusively** used in `final_report.md` to give readers context for various game terminology and genres, as well as certain games and characters in particular.

 Role-playing game.
 (2022, February 13).
 In _Wikipedia_. https://en.wikipedia.org/wiki/Role-playing_game.